gphorvath/Code-Shenanigans-Blog/_posts/2020-05-11-Welcome-First-Post.md

 tags: welcome general
 ---

 Welcome all to my new blog.
-It took time to overcome my apprehension and post this, but I quote one of my favorite novels:
+It took time to overcome my apprehension and post this, but I quote one of my favorite books:
 > **It’s the job that’s never started as takes longest to finish...**
 >  _Sam Gamgee.
 The Fellowship of the Ring.
 Book Two.
 VII.
 The Mirror of Galadriel._